fmarotta/bioinfoconda/README.md

 4. (Optional) Install Docker
     * Instructions [here](https://docs.docker.com/install/)

+5. (Optional) Install Bioinfotree

 5. Set up the environment
     * Set BIOINFO\_ROOT to the path where you cloned the repository
     * Add bioinfoconda's executables to your PATH
     * Add miniconda's executables to your PATH
+	* Make sure you have LC\_ALL set
+    * Configure the bashrc so that direnv works
     * Add bioinfotree's executables to your PATH
     * Add bioinfotree's python and perl libraries to the environment
-    * Make sure you have LC\_ALL set
-    * Configure the bashrc so that direnv works

 6. (Useful in a multi-user system) Create a 'bioinfoconda' group and fix the directory permissions (then add the users supposed to use